Find Affordable College Courses

 33% Women

 The 4th most popular school in the country for polymer engineering majors who are seeking their doctor's degree is Virginia Tech.
 Roughly 37,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,750 per year, while in-state graduate students, on average, pay $14,098 per year.
-During the 2020-2021 academic year, 6 people received their doctor's degree in polymer engineering from Virginia Tech.
+The average in-state tuition for full-time undergraduates is $12,698 per year, while in-state graduate students, on average, pay $15,234 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in polymer engineering from Virginia Tech.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #5